 - Indoor space dedicated for local artists, artisans and makers, in addition to outdoor space for arts and industry uses

-- More than 80,000 square feet of neighborhood retail that the community has asked for like a farmer’s market in the Turbine Hall, a local bakery, butcher or restaurant
+- Approximately 83,700 square feet of neighborhood retail that the community has asked for like a farmer’s market in the Turbine Hall, a local bakery, butcher or restaurant

 - Site clean-up: We will decommission and clean up this heavily industrial site so that it is safe.

-- Adaptive reuse and preservation: We think the site’s history and character are worth preserving, which is why we’re committed to adaptive reuse and rehabilitation of portions of the existing buildings, including the main turbine hall.
+- Adaptive reuse and preservation: The site’s history and character are worth preserving, which is why we’re committed to adaptive reuse and rehabilitation of portions of the existing buildings, including the main turbine halls.

-- Waterfront access: We’d like to create a waterfront plaza that is a public open space with views of the city, access to the water and pedestrian walkways and retail corridors adjacent to the turbine hall.
+- Waterfront access: We will create a waterfront plaza that is a public open space with views of the city, access to the water and pedestrian walkways and retail corridors adjacent to the turbine hall.

-- Site access: We’d like to minimize the use of cars by providing better alternatives (buses, shuttles, ridesharing services, biking, walking, etc).
-The site will be designed to encourage bicycle and pedestrian use through improvements to adjacent roadways.
-We also plan to take down the walls and fences surrounding the site and create connections into and through the site, so that is feels accessible and inviting to the South Boston neighborhood, all the way down to the water’s edge.
+- Site access: We’d like to minimize the use of cars by providing better alternatives (buses, ridesharing services, biking, walking, etc).
+The site is designed to encourage bicycle and pedestrian use through improvements to adjacent roadways.
+We also plan to take down the walls and fences surrounding the site and create connections into and through the site, so that it feels accessible and inviting to the South Boston neighborhood, all the way down to the water’s edge.

-- Environmentally friendly: We want to make the site green, sustainable, and resilient.
+- Environmentally friendly: We are making the site green, sustainable, and resilient.

 The development team for L Street Station is a joint venture between Redgate Capital Partners and Hilco Redevelopment Partners.
-Redgate has a long-standing and proven track record of successfully completing projects in Greater Boston, including NorthPoint, MIT Kendall Square and Quincy Center.
-Hilco has deep experience in complicated, adaptive reuse projects of obsolete industrial sites, including The Gauge in Waltham, Tradepoint Atlantic in Baltimore, MD and numerous other properties across the country.
+Redgate Capital Partners has a long-standing and proven track record of successful multifamily and mixed-use projects in Greater Boston.
+Hilco helps communities reinvigorate themselves by bringing new jobs and revenue to properties that have decayed over decades by remediating each site to the highest environmental standards.
 The team has strategically partnered to make the site a unique and transformative development on South Boston’s waterfront.
 For more on our team, please check out our team page.

 The L Street Station site is a waterfront location at 776 Summer Street in the heart of South Boston and within walking distance of the Seaport, beaches and the neighborhood’s main thoroughfare, Broadway.

-The L Street Station sits on South Boston’s waterfront and is comprised of approximately 15 acres bordering both Summer and First street.
+The L Street Station sits on South Boston’s waterfront and comprises approximately 15 acres bordering both Summer and First Streets.

 The site was formerly owned by Exelon and was used for intermittent power generation until 2016.